-A detailed analysis was conducted and determined that the Proposed Actions would not have a significant adverse impact related to urban design and visual resources.
+A detailed analysis was conducted based on the methodology set forth in the CEQR Technical Manual and determined that the Proposed Actions would not have a significant adverse impact related to urban design and visual resources.

 The Proposed Actions would facilitate development that is not currently permitted as-of-right in the Affected Area, which would create a notable change in the urban design character of the area.
 Compared to the future without the Proposed Actions, the visual appearance, and thus the pedestrian experience in the vicinity of the Affected Area would change considerably.
 However, this change would not constitute a significant adverse urban design impact as it would not negatively affect a pedestrian's experience.
 Rather, development facilitated by the Proposed Actions is expected to positively affect the urban design of the area and improve the pedestrian experience in and surrounding the Affected Area.
 The Proposed Actions would facilitate the construction of active lower-level uses, including retail, community facility spaces, and residential and office lobbies as well as pedestrian amenities like the proposed Morris Park Station plaza, reactivating the corridors of the Affected Area and making the area more accessible, safe, and enjoyable for pedestrians.